How to File Delaware Certificate of Incorporation

 Address of the Corporation

 The next section of the form is to provide your main address.
 It is necessary to have a physical street address in Delaware.
-For those running an online business, you must provide any address in the state (including your home address) where you will receive all the business and legal documents and mail.
+For those running an online business, you must provide an address in the state (including your home address) where you will receive all the business and legal documents and mail.
 While sharing your address, make sure not to use abbreviations, such as N.Y. for New York or L.A. for Los Angeles.

 Delaware Registered Agent

 The next point is to provide information about the Registered Agent.
 The Delaware Registered Agent is an individual or business entity that is responsible for receiving all the legal and official documents on behalf of the company.
-They must be aged above 18 years and have eligibility to conduct business in the state.
+They must be aged above 18 years and have the eligibility to conduct business in the state.
 The Registered Agent should be legit and experienced because, in case of any lawsuit, you need an expert to handle your issues.
 In most cases, the Registered Agent’s official address is the company’s official mailing address.
 If you form an LLC, hiring a registered agent is the most crucial step in the process.

 Shares and Stocks

 The next important information you must provide is about the stocks and shares.
 While filing the Certificate of Incorporation, you must mention a minimum of one share.
 In Delaware, to start a corporation, you need at least One director(s) initially.
-When filing the incorporation documents, you must provide the share of directors in the corporation.
+When filing the incorporation documents, you must provide the number of directors in the corporation.
 It decides the ownership of the company.

-If you amend Delaware Certificate of Incorporation in the future, you will not be able to change the initial directors.
+If you amend the Delaware Certificate of Incorporation in the future, you will not be able to change the initial directors.
 You might need an additional form to change the initial directors’ details.
 You must check with the Delaware SOS while filing the Certificate of Incorporation amendment.

 Additional Documents

 You might need additional documents to submit along with the incorporation documents.
-In Delaware, you can attach a cover letter with the documents as an additional document. if you are willing to start a foreign corporation in Delaware, then you must add one document along with the Certificate of Incorporation.
+In Delaware, you can attach a cover letter with the documents as an additional document.
+If you are willing to start a foreign corporation in Delaware, then you must add one document along with the Certificate of Incorporation.
 Foreign corporations in Delaware must submit the Delaware Certificate of Good Standing along with the incorporation documents.

 Signature